SMostafa1/C-Self-Driving-CarND-Traffic-Sign-Classifier-Project-master/writeup.md

 ####1.
 Describe how you preprocessed the image data.
 What techniques were chosen and why did you choose these techniques?
 Consider including images showing the output of each preprocessing technique.
 Pre-processing refers to techniques such as converting to grayscale, normalization, etc. (OPTIONAL: As described in the "Stand Out Suggestions" part of the rubric, if you generated additional data for training, describe why you decided to generate additional data, how you generated the data, and provide example images of the additional data.
 Then describe the characteristics of the augmented training set like number of images in the set, number of images for each class, etc.)

-As a first step, I decided to convert the images to grayscale because ...
+As a first step, I decided to convert the images to grayscale ,the main reason why grayscale representations are used for extracting descriptors instead of operating on color images directly is that grayscale simplifies the algorithm and reduces computational requirements.
+Indeed, color may be of limited benefit and introducing unnecessary information could increase the amount of training data required to achieve good performance.

 Here is an example of a traffic sign image before and after grayscaling.